ZEN872/CS220_TEAM_8/README.md

 # CS220_TEAM_8

-## How to run Sim
+## How to run Sim:

-- got to sim folder
+- got to sim directory
+- Find the directory of your folder and then use the command: DESIGN_RTL_DIR= "Your rtl directory"

+Example:  DESIGN_RTL_DIR=/home/cegrad/imaga008/CS220_TEAM_8/rtl/

-- Find the directory of your folder.
+-   Find the directory of your "cv32e40p_fpu_manifest.flist"

-EXAMPLE: /home/cegrad/imaga008/CS220_TEAM_8/rtl/
+Example: /home/cegrad/imaga008/CS220_TEAM_8/cv32e40p_fpu_manifest.flist

-- Then use the command: export DESIGN_RTL_DIR=/home/cegrad/imaga008/CS220_TEAM_8/rtl/
+- Then Run this command

--
+## How to run syn: